StevenHo1394/AI_horse_prediction/README.md

 # AI_horse_prediction

- AI Horse racing model (using 3-layer Neural Network, predict the finishing position of each horse in a race)
+ AI Horse racing model (using 3-layer Neural Network, predict the finishing position of each horse in a race).

   -package:
           ./saved_model/*: pre-trained model using 50,000 epochs;